 Love & Basketball (2000)

 Another key point was the results of Quincy’s father’s infidelity and how that impacted Quincy and his mother.
-For him to look up to his father and following in his footsteps seemed almost pointless after seeing the damage his father initially caused to the family.
+For him to look up to his father, following in his footsteps and making his dream come true as he watched his son not only make it to college but also playing ball seemed almost pointless after seeing the damage his father initially caused to the family.
 But it made a clear point that you can despise the actions someone committed within your life, but the real winner is the person who chooses to forgive and be the better person that makes even greater decisions in the end.

 All is fair in love and basketball.